-In some ways, it seems like an odd argument: In the downtown heart of business activity in the business capitol of the United States, additional business activity will help lead the Manhattan real estate market rebound more generally.
+In some ways, it seems like an odd argument: In the downtown heart of business activity in the business capital of the United States, additional business activity will help lead the Manhattan real estate market rebound more generally.

 There are four major factors, though, that have pointed some observers towards such a conclusion: First, the reconstruction of areas that were damaged or destroyed during the terrorist acts of September 11th.
-Second, the changed market dynamics of residential neighborhoods near to the downtown area.
+Second, the changing market dynamics of residential neighborhoods near to the downtown area.
 Third, a resulting further rejuvenation of retail activity.
-And fourth, an uptick in supply and concordant downturn in demand for commercial real estate that, over the long run, will make the downtown an especially attractive place for new or relocating businesses.
+And fourth, an uptick in supply and a concordant downturn in demand for a commercial real estate that, over the long run, will make the downtown an especially attractive place for new or relocating businesses.

 The weak US dollar will similarly attract additional foreign demand for both the commercial and residential real estate market.
 A disproportionate amount of that demand may end up being concentrated in the downtown area.

-It’s not enough to fuel a recovery by itself – or even come close.
-But what is clear is that when that recovery comes, look to downtown real estate and related neighborhoods to help lead the way.
+It’s not enough to fuel recovery by itself – or even come close.
+But what is clear is that when that recovery comes, look to the downtown real estate and related neighborhoods to help lead the way.